What is Keratitis?

 There are five types of fungi that can lead to fungal keratitis.

 - Filamentous fungi

 - Aspergillus fumigatus

-The means by which these fungi infect the eye is usually through contacts with plants, dirt, or some other type of organic matter.
+The means by which these fungi infect the eye is usually through contact with plants, dirt, or some other type of organic matter.
 A thorn injury, for example, could both penetrate the surface of the eye, as well as transfer the fungi from the plant onto the cornea, where it then begins to grow and multiply.
 Symptoms will begin to present several days later.
 Another common cause of fungal keratitis is improper cleaning of contact lenses.

 How is Fungal Keratitis Diagnosed?